Can We Trust the Bible?

 B. The Bible is a collection of 66 different documents.

 It might be easy to have internal harmony if the Bible was a single book, but it’s not.
 It’s a compilation of more than five-dozen different books.

 C. The Bible was written by approximately 40 different authors.

-Again, it might be easy to have internal harmony in the Quran.
-Why?
-It contains the teachings of one man: Muhammad, born about 570 years after Jesus.
-The Bible is absolutely different.
-It contains the teachings of approximately 40 different men!
+It would be easy to have internal harmony in the Quran.
+It contains the teachings of just one man—Muhammad, born about 570 years after Jesus.
+The Bible is completely different than the Quran in this regard; it contains the teachings, the writings, of approximately 40 different people.

 E. The Bible was written over a period of approximately 1500+ years.